cosmos/gaia/docs/docs/resources/service-providers.md

 To use the CLI, you must install the latest version of `gaia` on your machine.

-Compare your version with the [latest release version](https://github.com/cosmos/gaia/releases)
+Compare your version with the [latest release version](https://github.com/cosmos/gaia/releases) the CLI requires access to a gaia node or RPC.
+RPC is powered for free by CosmosHub on Lava [Access Cosmos Hub With RPC](#rpc)

 ```bash
 gaiad version --long